henrybennett94/Blog-It/README.md

   - The deployed link can be found at: (https://blog-it-app-f2464249567c.herokuapp.com/)

 ---
-## Testing (Actually Features)
+## Features

-### Manual Testing
+### Features implemented:
-#### View Posts List
-(Logged Out)
-- Expected: On opening url, user is redirected to a display of all posts with previews of content, paginated by six posts per page.
-- Testing: 'Open app' from the Heroku app.
-- Result: Redirected to display of as expected, with max six posts per page.
-- Testing: Click 'Next' to show any further posts, if more than six posts have been created.
-- Result: New page of posts and preview text displayed.
+- Overview of posts

-(Logged In)
-- Expected: On successful log in or registration, authenticated user is redirected to a display of all posts with previews of content, paginated by six posts per page.
+  user is redirected to a display of all posts with previews of content, paginated by six posts per page.
-- Testing: Registered as a new user via 'Register' page, completing the form action.
-- Result:  Redirected to display of as expected, with max six posts per page.
-- Testing: Logged out, and then logged in via 'Sign In' page.
-- Result:  Redirected to display of as expected, with max six posts per page.

-#### Login
--  Expected: On signing in, the user is expected to see a success message 'Successfully signed in as [username]'.
--  Testing: Tested the feature by signing in as a registered user.
--  Result: The feature acted as normal and displayed success message 'Successfully signed in as admin', on the signing-in action.

-#### Comment on a post
+- Viewing posts in detail
+  Site user selects a post title to open a display of the post with any comments.
-- Expected: Only logged in users can comment on a post.
+- Create an account to comment on posts
-- Testing: Logged out, open a post from Home page- 'Log in to leave a comment' message is displayed under the post content.
-Logged in, open a post from Home page, 'Leave a comment' section is displayed beneath the content, with a Text-Input field.
-Type comment in the Text-Input field and click 'Submit'.
+- Authenticated users can comment on posts, and have full CRUD management of their own comments Only logged in users can Submit, Edit, and Delete comments on posts.
+In case of non-authenticated site visitor browsing a post, 'Log in to leave a comment' message displays above the page footer, in place of 'Leave a Comment' form.
+  Any site user who has posted a comment has the option to edit that comment, by selecting 'Edit' under the comment in the comment section.
+  Any site user who has posted a comment has the option to delete that comment, by selecting 'Delete' under the comment in the comment section.
-- Result: Faded out comment is displayed to the left, but only visible to the comment's author, with admin approval required to make the comment visible to all site visitors.
+- Comment approval required from site admin to publish comment Site admin can approve comments submitted from logged-in users, so the comment becomes visible to all site
-- Step required to complete action: Log in as admin, go to admin panel and approve comment.
+  visitors.
+- Datetime for posts, comments and all updates Datetime is displayed for each post and comment on site: datetime of either the original posting or, if updated, datetime of the update.
+- Creating and saving of drafts (for superusers)
+  From the admin panel, admin can add a new post but not publish it, with the option to amend the content again before publishing by saving as a draft.
+- 'About' page
+- Defensive building
+  When selecting delete (of a comment, or post if admin), options are presented to confirm deletion action, or to cancel action.

+### Features to implement for future iterations:
+- 'Like' button
+### Possible revisions
+- Comment approval required
-- Further action required: Implement logic to remove requirement for admin approval for all users posting comments, so the above step will not have to be necessary.
+  Implement logic to remove requirement for admin approval for all users posting comments.

-#### Approve comments
-- Expected: Site admin can approve comments submitted from logged-in users, so the comment becomes visible to all site visitors.
-- Testing: Log in as admin and go to /admin/blog/comment/.
-Open comment to approve.
-Check 'Approved' box and select 'SAVE'.
-Navigate back to post on which was commented.
-- Result: Comment is visible, with timestamp, and Delete/Edit options.

-#### Open a post
-- Expected: Site user selects a post title to open a display of the post with any comments.
-- Testing: From Home page, click a post (text of targeted post-title and preview highlights when cursor hovers over it).
-- Result: Redirection to page displaying the content of the selected post, with timestamps, author, commments displayed additionally.

 #### Create drafts
 - Expected: From the admin panel, admin can add a new post but not publish it, with the option to amend the content again before publishing by saving as a draft.